imnxdyne/aws/README.md

   - The script is built around AWS services utilized in the SANS class SEC545 "Cloud Security Architecture and Operations"

 **Current AWS services/components in-scope for aws_cleanup.py.
-Please contact me for any additional components to include:**
+Please contact me for any additional services to include:**
 - EC2 instances
 - Security Groups
 - Volumes